IAJPR

 Madhav S. Mule1,Mr. Kshirsagar R.V.*

 1School of Pharmacy, S.R.T.M.U.
-Nanded,
+Nanded.

 The current article focuses on the principles of mucoadhesive drug delivery systems based